Floridist · Palm Beach County

 How we do it

-• Start with a full soil test — pH, base saturation, organic matter — so every application has a reason behind it.
+• We start with a full soil test (pH, base saturation, organic matter) so every application we make has a reason behind it.

-• Fertilize for what your turf actually needs: slow-release nitrogen for feed, chelated iron when pH is blocking uptake.
+• We fertilize for what your turf actually needs: slow-release nitrogen for sustained feed, chelated iron when pH is blocking uptake.

-• Time pre-emergent for Palm Beach County (late winter and fall), respect the summer fertilizer blackout (June–September), and scout every visit for early pest and disease.
+• We time pre-emergent for Palm Beach County (late winter and fall), respect the summer fertilizer blackout (June through September), and scout every visit for early pest and disease.

 Field Notes